ADDALemos/MPPTimetables/README.md

   # Results

+  This solver has been placed among the five finalists of ITC-2019.
 The folder `papers/` contains the related papers.

   ## Journal of Scheduling and other approaches